MEET THE TEAM

 Math & Life Skills program leader

-Katie Vehr
+Katie Neely

-Katie Vehr is a Murfreesboro native; she graduated from Riverdale High School and earned her bachelor and masters degrees in education from Middle Tennessee State University.
+Katie Neely is a Murfreesboro native; she graduated from Riverdale High School and earned her bachelor and masters degrees in education from Middle Tennessee State University.
 She earned her ESL endorsement from Trevecca University.
 Katie is excited to be returning to education after taking a two and a half year break and working in Ethics and Compliance for an international healthcare company.
 She previously taught for 8.5 years in Murfreesboro City Schools and Rutherford County.
-Katie and her fiancé, Michael, live in Murfreesboro with their son (Haynes), two dogs (Artemis and Nyx), and a cat (Pepper).
+Katie and her husband, Michael, live in Murfreesboro with their son (Haynes), two dogs (Artemis and Nyx), and a cat (Pepper).
 They enjoy lifting weights, walking the dogs, and spending time with friends and family.
 A fun fact about Katie is that she is a fifth generation educator in the Rutherford County area.

 Vocational & Social Skills program leader